Target Rock National Wildlife Refuge

 | Atmosphere | Quiet, low-traffic, conservation-focused |

-Target Rock National Wildlife Refuge offers a rare opportunity to experience Long Island’s North Shore in a preserved, natural state.
-With its quiet trails, scenic shoreline, and rich wildlife, it provides a refreshing alternative to the region’s more crowded parks and beaches.
-For those looking to slow down, explore nature, and take in the beauty of the Long Island Sound, Target Rock remains one of the North Shore’s most peaceful and rewarding destinations.
+Target Rock National Wildlife Refuge offers a rare opportunity to experience Long Island’s North Shore in a preserved, natural setting.
+With quiet trails, a scenic Sound-side shoreline, and strong birdwatching potential, it provides a refreshing alternative to the region’s busier parks and beaches.
+For visitors looking to slow down, explore nature, and enjoy the character of the Long Island Sound, Target Rock remains one of the North Shore’s most peaceful destinations.